qubard/mcidle-python/README.md

     - pycraft has some good examples..
 - then write a listener thread which streams packets to a buffer for output from C->S
 - custom exceptions (for connectivity states)
+- not handling edge cases where there is no encryption